Most MLB teams are constantly tweaking their active roster in an

 I’ve already covered expectations for Jimmy

-Rollins and Carlos
+and Carlos

-Ruiz in the upcoming season, the other 3 members of the infield are as
+in the upcoming season, the other 3 members of the infield are as

 important if not more so for this team to once more be the top contenders in the